Zera Yacob (philosopher): Biography

 Yacob was born into a farmer family near Aksum in northern Ethiopia, the former capital of Ethiopia under the ancient Kingdom of Aksum.
-Yacob's name means "The Seed of Jacob" ("Zar" is the Ge'ez word for "seed").
+Yacob's name means "The Seed of Jacob" ("Zar" is the Geʽez word for "seed").
 Although his father was poor, he supported Yacob's attendance of traditional schools, where he became acquainted with the Psalms of David and educated in the Ethiopian Orthodox Christian faith.
-He was denounced before Emperor Susenyos (r.
+He was denounced before Emperor Susenyos I (r.
 1607–1632), who had turned to the Roman Catholic faith and ordered his subjects to follow his own example.

 Refusing to adopt the Catholic faith, Yacob fled into exile with some gold and the Book of Psalms.
 On the road to Shewa in the south, he found a cave at the foot of the Tekezé River and lived in it as a hermit for two years, praying and developing his philosophy.
 He wrote of his experience, "I have learnt more while living alone in a cave than when I was living with scholars.
 What I wrote in this book is very little; but in my cave I have meditated on many other such things."

-After the death of the Emperor, Susenyos's son Fasiledes (r.
+After the death of the Emperor, Susenyos's son Fasilides (r.
 1632–1667), a firm adherent of the Ethiopian Oriental Orthodox Church, took power, expelling the Jesuits, and extirpated the Catholic faith in his kingdom in 1633.
 Yacob left his cave and settled in Emfraz.
 He found a patron, a rich merchant named Habta Egziabher (known as Habtu), and married a maid of the family.
 He refused to live as a monk and stated that "the law of Christians which propounds the superiority of monastic life over marriage is false and can’t come from God."
 However, he also rejected polygamy because "the law of creation orders one man to marry one woman."

-Yacob became the teacher of Habtu's two sons, and at the request of his patron's son Walda Heywat, Yacob wrote his famous 1667 treatise investigating the light of reason.
+Yacob became the teacher of Habtu's two sons, and at the request of his patron's son Walda Heywat, Yacob wrote his famous 1668 treatise investigating the light of reason.
 Little is known of Yacob's later life.
 However, it is believed that he lived a fulfilled family life in Emfraz, and remained there for the next 25 years.
-He died there in 1692.
+He died there in 1693.
 Yacob's year of death was recorded by Walda Heywat in an annotation to the Treatise.